solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 The validator may be fed a snapshot and gossip info for a different (though not necessarily malicious) cluster.
-If that cluster is at slot 100,000 while the cluster the validator intended to join is at 10,000, if the validator votes once on the wrong cluster, it is locked out of the correct cluster for 90,000 slots.
-This is because slashing is based on slot numbers, so when the validator votes on the wrong cluster's slot 100,000, it can't make any vote on the correct cluster that locks it out of the correct cluster's slot 100,000.
-Due to this, it can't achieve `MAX_LOCKOUT` on the correct cluster until that goes past slot 100,000.
+If that cluster is at slot 100,000 while the cluster the validator intended to join is at 10,000, if the validator votes once on the wrong cluster, it is locked out of the correct cluster for at least 90,000 slots.
+This is because slashing is based on slot numbers, so when the validator makes a vote `V` on the wrong cluster's slot 100,000, it is locked out of voting on any slot < `100,000 + lockout(V)` on the correct cluster.

 ### Voting Before Catching Up